 YOUR FIRST DRINK IS YOUR LAST SHOT OF THE DAY

 • Your dogs are welcome on the hunt, but they are not allowed in the lodge unless they are in a kennel crate.
-We have outdoor kennels available as well.
-Bring bowls food etc. for your dog, but please don't bring them in the lodge.

 • Your dog is welcome on the hunt with your group, but if the dog is creating a safety issue in the blind it is the guide's discretion to have the dog removed from the hunt.
 If the dog is disrupting the success of the hunt it is the discretion of the hunting party to remove or keep the dog in the blind.

 Please note additional tips about dog in the section below.

 • You will need to have in your possession a Wyoming State Bird License a HIP stamp issued in Wyoming (your home state stamp is not acceptable for the HIP process) and a Federal Duck Stamp.
 If you buy the season bird license or anything more then a day license you will also need a Wyoming Conservation Stamp.
 All hunters are responsible for their own proper licensing.
 Anyone why is not properly licensed will not be allowed to participate in the hunt untill the they have all required licenses/stamps

 BRINGING YOUR DOGWe welcome your dog along on your hunt as we know that the highest pleasure for a dog owning bird hunter is to hunt over his or her own dog.
 If you choose to bring your dog along please let us know in advance so we don't end up having too many dogs on the hunt.